Scott Hairston: Oakland Athletics

 On July 5, 2009, Hairston was traded to the Oakland Athletics for Sean Gallagher and minor leaguers Ryan Webb and Craig Italiano.

-Second stint with San Diego Padres
+San Diego Padres (second stint)

-On January 16, 2010, Hairston was traded back to the San Diego Padres, along with outfielder Aaron Cunningham in exchange for third baseman Kevin Kouzmanoff and minor leaguer Eric Sogard.
+On January 16, 2010, Hairston was traded back to the Padres, along with outfielder Aaron Cunningham in exchange for third baseman Kevin Kouzmanoff and minor leaguer Eric Sogard.

 New York Mets

 On January 20, 2011, Hairston signed a one-year contract with the New York Mets.
 He resigned with the Mets on January 5, 2012, to a one-year contract worth $1.1 million.
 On April 27 in Colorado, Hairston became the 10th Met in history to hit for the cycle.

 On October 3, 2012, Hairston hit his 20th home run (a personal first) of the season off Tom Koehler in the Mets regular season finale against the Miami Marlins.

 Chicago Cubs

 Hairston became a free agent following the 2012 season.
 He agreed to a two-year, $5 million contract with the Chicago Cubs in January 2013 with up to $1 million in performance bonuses.
 The contract became official on February 10, 2013.
 He began the year in a platoon in right field with Nate Schierholtz and was used as a pinch-hitter when he didn't start.
 He went 3–31 with two home runs in April, 8–31 with two home runs in May, and 6–31 in June and the beginning of July with four home runs before being traded.